Ep.39 Education in the new normal

 William Cox: How's the year started for UQ, with COVID getting in the way, unfortunately.

 Prof Deborah Terry: What's been good for us is that we've put in place vaccine requirements and students are back.
 And it's wonderful.
 I mean, for the first time in two years, you just get a sense of lots of people being around.
-We had thought we might have 70% of our international students back.
-We've only got about 50% and the other 50% are studying online still.
+We had thought we might have 70 per cent of our international students back.
+We've only got about 50 per cent and the other 50 per cent are studying online still.
 The residential colleges are basically full, it's lively.
 You don't realise how much you've missed it until it's back.

 William Cox: And one of the fundamental things about universities is, it's a community within a community.
 And so having that life back in there again, is stimulating for everybody.
 As an aside, my son, Hamish is doing the second year of a computer science degree at the University of New South Wales.
 And he's literally doing face to face lectures again, for the first time since he started.
 Everything last year was pretty much online.
 Tell me, how are your academic staff and all of the researchers handling the changes?
 Are they comfortable to be back?
 Or are some of them a little hesitant for health reasons?